EannaOCathainARM/Real-Time-Voice-Assistant/README.md

 ## Pre-requisites

 1. Download and install the latest version of [Android Studio](https://developer.android.com/studio)
 2. Install the [Android NDK](https://developer.android.com/studio/projects/install-ndk).
-This project was tested with Android NDK r25.
+This project was tested with Android NDK r27.
+3. Python 3 must be installed.
+It is used to push resources and model files to the device.

 ## Dependencies